Fenced Frame

 When not empty, the iframe's allow or fencedframe's allow attribute will result in adding an allowlist for each supported feature to the iframe or fencedframe's container policy, when it is constructed.

-Create a new algorithm, called Derive a permissions policy directly from a fenced frame config instance.
+Create a new algorithm, called Create a permissions policy for a fenced navigable.

 Modify the Create a Permissions Policy for a navigable algorithm:

-Given null or an element (container), an origin (origin), and an optional boolean fenced that defaults to false, this algorithm returns a new permissions policy.
+Given null or an element (container), an origin (origin), and an optional boolean matchAll that defaults to false, this algorithm returns a new permissions policy.

 Rewrite step 1 to read: